rohitvijayan1111/Obsidian-notes/GIT UDEMY COURSE/Intro.md

 ### 🧠 Internal working:
 - Git takes a snapshot of the file
 - Stores it temporarily in staging area
+- after git add ., it indicates to commit
 ---
 # 🟥 **4. `git commit` — Create a Checkpoint**
 ## ✔ What it does: